creafrog/nodezero/tree/usr/share/nodezero/webapps/wiki.md

   * [commonplace](https://github.com/fredoliveira/commonplace) - A server for your markdown files.
 Give it a directory, and Commonplace gives you a url, pretty pages, and quick editing.
   * [Realms](https://github.com/scragg0x/realms-wiki) - a git-backed wiki inspired by Gollum
   * [Gruik](https://github.com/grena/gruik) - Gruik !
 An open-source markdown note-taking web app - http://gruik.io/
+  * [daux.io](https://github.com/justinwalsh/daux.io) - Daux.io is an documentation generator that uses a simple folder structure and Markdown files to create custom documentation on the fly.
+It helps you create great looking documentation in a developer friendly way.